MedicaidMedicaid Health Insurance helps persons with low income

-A type of trust created to help preserves the assets of people with disabilities.
+A type of trust created to help preserve the assets of people with disabilities.
 WISPACT trust assets are not counted when applying for Medicaid.
-Go to www.wispact.org for more information.

-Estate recovery is a program where the state of Wisconsin can recoup some of the money that was spent on long-term care Medicaid programs such as Family Care or IRIS or Institutional Medicaid.
-Helpful information can be found on-line at www.dhs.wisconsin.gov/medicaid/
+Estate recovery is a program where the state of Wisconsin can recoup some of the money that was spent on long-term care Medicaid programs such as Family Care, IRIS, or Institutional Medicaid.

 Spousal Impoverishment Protection

-When applying for Medicaid for long-term care the eligibility office looks back in time to determine if the applicant transferred any income, assets, or property for less than fair market value (known as Divestment), for the purpose of becoming eligible for long-term care Medicaid program.
-If divestment is determined there may be a penalty assessed before the person will be found eligible for Medicaid.
-Read Answering Your Questions about Divestment for more information.
+When applying for Medicaid for long-term care, the eligibility office looks back in time to determine if the applicant transferred any income, assets, or property for less than fair market value (known as Divestment), for the purpose of becoming eligible for a long-term care Medicaid program.
+If divestment is determined, there may be a penalty assessed before the person will be found eligible for Medicaid.